Advertiser Disclosure

 For this study, we downloaded Airport Enplanement data from the FAA and only considered airports that were classified as large, medium, small, and nonprimary commercial hubs with at least 10,000 enplanements in 2018.
 We then focused on cities with at least 50,000 residents to determine how close or far away they were from an airport.
 Population estimates are 2018 population estimates from the U.S. Census Bureau.

-For coordinates of cities, we used a Google Sheets plugin, Wiki coordinates, and these coordinates from OpenDataSoft.
+For coordinates of cities, we used a Google Sheets plug-in, Wiki coordinates, and these coordinates from OpenDataSoft.
 Of course, time and distance traveled to any location is dependent on traffic and where exactly your starting point is.
 So all of the times and distances in this project are approximate.
-Airport coordinates were from this Data.World source, as well as the Google Sheets plugin and Wiki coordinates mentioned above.
+Airport coordinates were from a Data.World source, as well as the Google Sheets plugin and Wiki coordinates mentioned above.
 To determine driving distance, we used Google’s API and plugged in the starting point of the city and the ending point of the airport.

 To determine what percentage of the continental U.S. is within 100 miles of an airport: